souravs17031999/MicrosoftBing-search-query-prediction/README.md

 state and central authorities to take appropriate action and eventually helping out and benefitting the Citizens.

+The thing is that most of people in the world or the authorities (govt. or private) were unprepared and underestimates the risk when outbreak emerged because we haven't seen this type of event earlier and so, people panicked completely.
+They stressed and gone into depression due to job salary cuts, loosing their family etc...
+Others were worried about mask, sanitizers, food items (due to which people started vacating stuff from malls/shops), rumours started circulating regarding various vaccines/cures etc... which needed to be checked upon and many people didn't speak due to depression or panic.
+So, it can be great and effective tool for analysing data at such a great scale for determining area based, country based etc... measures which can be taken for the above said problems/situations.

 # Motivation:
 As a Computer Engineering Student and my deep interested in Machine learning and Deep learning including NLP tasks, I have my inner passion to